aister9/MeshDevGUI/README.md

 If you distribute binaries that bundle cuBQL, include its license notice consistent with Apache 2.0 requirements.

 ## Dataset
 - Large OBJ assets are **not tracked in git** (each >25 MB).
-Download from your storage and place under `dataset/`:
+Download from the shared folder and place under `dataset/`:
   - `dataset/scan25_cpuCleaned.obj`
   - `dataset/testGPUBinCleaned.obj`
-- Download link (Google Drive, view-only/download-only): `https://drive.google.com/drive/folders/1zp1rCFbLHC5P_xOCY6sGU30L499t8gZD?usp=sharing`
+- Download link (Google Drive, view-only/download-only): [here](https://drive.google.com/drive/folders/1zp1rCFbLHC5P_xOCY6sGU30L499t8gZD?usp=sharing)
+- Provenance: derived from DTU Dataset scan25 reconstructed via OpenMVS; ensure DTU license compliance for your use.

 ## To Do
 - Lightweight renderer to preview colored meshes.
 - Basic GUI for loading meshes, running deviation on CPU/GPU, and exporting results.
+- OptiX-based rendering/acceleration (planned extension; not implemented yet).